-If you try to find out the periodicity for any state, the way I discussed the greatest common divisor of coming the greatest common divisor of n such that the P{II} of n which is going to be greater than 0 and this is possible for all the even number of steps.
-Therefore, the system will be come back to the same state two steps, four steps, six steps and so on.
-Therefore, the GCD is going to be 2 for this particular Markov chain.
-So the period is going to be 2 and the recurrent state.
+The way I discuss a greatest common divisor of coming the greatest common divisor of n such that Pii of n which is going to be greater than 0 and this is possible for all the even number of steps therefore the system will be come back to the same state, 2 step 4 step 6 step and so on therefore the GCD is going to be 2 for this Markov chain.
+So, the period is going to be 2 and the recurrent state.
+Now our interest is whether this states are going to be a positive recurrent, or null recurrent.

-Now our interest is whether these states are going to be a positive recurrent or null recurrent?
-But for that you need what is the value of P because without P, without the value of P, you cannot come to the conclusion the new suffix ii that is going to be n times f{ii} of n.
-You need the value, but some example it is not -- it is possible, but still by supplying the value of P or what is the range in which you can conclude whether this is going to be a finite quantity or going to be infinite quantity based on the range of P, you can conclude these recurrent states are going to be a positive recurrent or null recurrent.
+But for that you need what is the value of P because without P without the value of P you cannot come to the conclusion with the mu suffix ii that is going to be the n times Fii of n you need the value but some example it is not it is possible but still by supplying the value of P or what is the range in which you can conclude whether this is going to be finite quantity or going to be infinite quantity.

-Since the state space is going to be 0, plus or minus 1, plus or minus 2 and so on and all the states are going to be a recurrent states, it will form a one closed communicating class.
-Both are communicate -- all the states are communicating with each other.
-Therefore, you will land up having only one closed communicating class, which is same as the state space.
+Based on the range of P you can conclude these recurrent state is going to be a positive recurrent or null recurrent.
+Since the states space is going to be 0 plus or minus 1 plus or minus 2 and so on.
+And all the states are going to be a recurrent state it will form a one close communicating class both are all the states are communicating with each other therefore you land up having a only one close communicating class which is same as the state space.

 Therefore, this is going to be a irreducible Markov chain.

-These states may be a positive recurrent or null recurrent based on the range of P, but here we are just concluding this is going to be irreducible Markov chain with all the states are going to be a recurrent with the period 2.
-So since the period is 2, it won't be a ergodic states also.
-If you want a ergodic state, you need a positive recurrent as well as the aperiodic.
-Since the period is 2, we can conclude this is not going to be the ergodic state.
+This state may be a positive recurrent or null recurrent based on the range of P but here we are just concluding this is going to be an irreducible Markov chain with all the states are going to be a recurrent with the period 2.
+So, since the period is 2 it will not be an ergodic states also.
+If you want ergodic state you need a positive recurrent as well as the periodic, since the period is 2 you can conclude this is not going to be the ergodic state.